Modal component with Next.js

 }

-Here is how I used the newly created Modal component in pages/index.js:
+Here is how I implemented the newly created Modal component in pages/index.js:

 import {useState} from "react";